Key Points

 • Wrong route of entry (suppository not oral)

-While there were a number of other possibilities, they were excluded as being highly unlikely or realistic.
+While there were many other possibilities, they were excluded as being highly unlikely or realistic.

 Will reviewed the medical records for 1,000 patients and counted the number of times an error occurred.
 He found 75 administration mistakes.
 There was also the possibility that more than one mistake could have been made on a single patient.
 Someone could have been given the wrong dosage and at the wrong time.